 - Decide what type of advertisements you will allow on your blog.
 Think about what people have asked to place on your website — banner ads, text link ads (nofollow only as per Google’s guidelines), infographic placement, sponsored posts, etc.

-- Create an advertise here page or media kit on your blog.
+- Create an advertise here page or on your blog.
 This page will give potential advertisers an overview of what ad types you have to offer along with the current stats (traffic, audience size, subscribers, social following, etc.) so advertisers know how many people they will reach.